We’re glad you’ve found The Counseling Center at Bay City here in Green Bay.

 “We help you learn the desires and thinking patterns that may have shaped you…”

-This sometimes happens using a Three Desires Self-Assessment because people are helped by a better understanding of themselves, and of God.
+This sometimes happens using a Three Desires Self-Assessment because people are helped by a better understanding of themselves and God.
+Assessing your desires is essential because it is always your desires that cause your conflict.
+(THINK: If there’s nothing you want, there’s nothing for you to fight for.
+See?)

-The Three Desires Self-Assessment sets us apart from typical counseling, psychology, and Cognitive Behavioral Therapy (CBT).
-CBT addresses a person’s thinking patterns.
-Addressing thoughts is important, but thoughts are often a result of desires, so therefore human desires must always be addressed.
+The Three Desires Self-Assessment sets us apart from typical counseling, typical therapy, psychology, and Cognitive Behavioral Therapy (CBT).
+CBT addresses thinking patterns.
+It’s true that stopping to consider what we think about can be helpful, but those thoughts are often a result of desires, therefore human desires must always be addressed.

 Desires are deeper than thoughts.
-It is true for most people, that what they “want” is what generates most of their thoughts.
-Good counseling must address the human “heart”–the very core of the person.
+For most people, what they “want” is what generates most of their thoughts.
+Desires fuel our thought life.
+Good counseling must address the human “heart”–the very core of the person, where our desires reside.

 “Desires are deeper than thoughts.”

-A psychologist* (see note below) will typically address someone’s nature, nurture, thoughts, emotions, and behaviors, but the most effective kind of counseling must go deeper than all of these.
+A psychologist* (see note below) typically addresses someone’s nature, nurture, thoughts, emotions, life patterns, and behaviors, but effective counseling must go deeper than these.

 Effective counseling must address what people think about AND what they want in the deepest part of them.

 This third appointment is where the hard work typically begins on your part.
-It’s hard to change, but as you show some grit, determination, and dependence on God, you’ll begin to notice change.
+It’s hard to change, but as you show grit, determination, and dependence on God, you’ll begin to notice change.
 No counselor, therapist, or psychologist has an easy-button or a magic bullet.
-If you’ve had a counselor approach your counseling like this, either they aren’t being honest or they don’t have much experience yet.

 When you visit a doctor you want two things: